1. Q. How do I become an apprentice in one of the IUPAT trades?

 A. The Union has approximately 600 contractors in the various trades throughout Ontario.
-The Union acts as a referral for members once an employer requires people with the skills to fill the employers' needs.
-Most Locals require their members to call weekly and put their name on an out-of-work list and as the employer calls for workers we send the person with the employers' requirements to that contractor.
+The Union acts as a referral for members once an employer requires people with the skills to fill the employers’ needs.
+Most Locals require their members to call weekly and put their name on an out-of-work list and as the employer calls for workers, we send the person with the employers’ requirements to that contractor.
 Varying circumstances may include a hiring hall procedure in some locations in the province and in other areas members may canvass our contractors for employment.
-The Union only requests that in the event a member does find employment then the Union is contacted and a referral slip will be sent to the contractor outlining the worker’s wages.
+The Union only requests that in the event a member does find employment, that the Union is contacted and a referral slip will be sent to the contractor outlining the worker’s wages.

-12. Q. As a member of the Union am I permitted to work for non union contractors?
+12. Q. As a member of the Union am I permitted to work for non-union contractors?

-A. Although not popular and the question may be asked as to why one would work non union, the answer is YES.
-The only condition is you have informed the Local where you are a member and have received instructions from the Union representative on obtaining information regarding the company with the intent to eventually unionize that non union contractor.
+A. Although not popular and the question may be asked as to why one would work non-union, the answer is YES.
+The only condition is you have informed the Local where you are a member and have received instructions from the Union representative on obtaining information regarding the company with the intent to eventually unionize that non-union contractor.

 13. Q. Are all workers required to wear safety boots?

 A. Yes.
 All individuals who work on a construction site must wear approved safety boots/shoes in accordance with the Ontario Health & Safety laws.